(Or: A Few Thoughts on Expertise, Curricula Selection, and When to Ignore The Well-Trained Mind)

 This is why we also recommend one or two curricula for every subject.
 Of course there are plenty of books and programs out there that can fulfill the same function as Saxon math, or Delta science.
 But we didn’t want to overwhelm our readers.
 We evaluated programs for a combination of thoroughness, systematic method, ease of use, and affordability, and recommended the curricula that won (in our opinion).

 So of course you should feel free to substitute books and programs that work best for you and for your family.
 Naturally, we feel strongly about some of the programs and methods we recommend.
-For example, after meeting scores of illiterate college freshmen, Susan is only confirmed in her opinion that everyone ought to do the A Beka high school grammar and composition course (grades 7-12).
+For example, after meeting scores of illiterate college freshmen, Susan is only confirmed in her opinion that everyone ought to do systematic grammar well into high school.
 And we continue to insist that young children (grades 1-4) can and should do more formal academic work than is recommended by some other educators.
 Jessie has heard from far too many parents who say, “We took a relaxed approach in the early years, and our children have really suffered from it.”
 If you ask us, we’ll repeat these opinions!

 But the beauty of home schooling is its flexibility.
 After all, you are home schooling because you want the freedom of working with your child’s strengths and weaknesses in a one-on-one setting where you have the option of experimenting and adjusting.

 One area that seems to be concerning our readers is that of scheduling.
-For example, we have fourth graders schedule for 5+ hours of work per day.
+For example, we seem to have fourth graders scheduled for 5+ hours of work per day.
 This is “quite intensive,” as one mother wrote us.
 “I think this will be a bit much, and I keep wondering how [you] did it with only a 4-day week, and cover all the material.”

 The answer to this question is simple: we didn’t do it all.
 In the book, we try to cover every possible area of academics: reading, writing, grammar, history, science, art, music, logic, speech and debate, mathematics, research papers, foreign languages, computer skills, typing — you name it, we have suggestions for it.